Vietnam

 Drinking water

 Avoid drinking tap water in Vietnam.
 Bottled mineral water is easy to find at convenience stores around the country.
-Ice cubes are typically safe if served at a hotel or restaurant, but best avoided at street stalls and in remote parts of the country.
+Ice cubes are usually safe if served at a hotel or restaurant, but best avoided at street stalls and in remote parts of the country.

 Safety